RockyOrz/Pokedex/README.md

 # Pokedex
 Pokemon Illustration Book\

-A Pokedex website demo for study use.
+A Pokedex website demo for study use.\
+The project developed with react and springboot.